 Vitamins B and D levels, magnesium-rich foods and omega-3 are also recommended to manage the disease.

 Children’s brains need the right nutrients to maintain healthy development, and their diet directly affects their ability to learn, grow, sleep – and it makes their behaviour more manageable too!
+If your child has been showing any signs of behavioural issues, you may benefit from reaching out to the mental health professionals at BetterHelp.

 The charity offers information and advice on how to encourage smart kids, introducing children to the wonderful tastes and textures of food while promoting healthy eating habits and positive food choices for later life.